Welcome to ACCESS SUCCESS LLC

 9th-11th Grade To-Do List

 As a freshman, try as many new and different things as you can!

 Explore new interests, seek out new passions and get involved.

 Beginning with your sophomore year, start to narrow your involvement and focus!

 Take challenging classes in core academic subjects (AP & IB if available, Honors when not) beginning freshman year!

-3 years of math (algebra I & II, geometry); 4th year encouraged, but necessary for students interested in STEM majors (pre-calc, calculus, trigonometry)
+3 years of math (algebra I & II, geometry); 4th year encouraged (pre-calc, calculus, trigonometry), but necessary for students interested in STEM majors.
+Students specifically interested in majoring in engineering, math, or finance will be expected to have completed calculus in high school.

 3 years of history (ancient/world, European, U.S. history & government); 4th year encouraged for competitive admission to most colleges

-3 years of a lab science (biology, chemistry, physics); 4th year strongly recommended for students interested in STEM majors; 4th year encouraged for competitive admission to most colleges
+3 years of a lab science (biology, chemistry, physics); 4th year absolutely necessary for students interested in STEM majors; 4th year encouraged for competitive admission to most colleges

 2 years of technology/engineering (computer science, robotics, engineering design, circuitry)